triviality/old_blog_that_supports_sage/_posts/2014-11-15-Partitions-and-Posets.md

 tag: Combinatorics
 ---

+This post generates the Hasse diagram of a set partition.

 In SAGE, you can get the set of (unordered) partitions of the $N$ element set $\{1,2,\dots,N\}$ using `SetPartitions`:

 <div class="sage">